tdwg/bdq/tg2/_review/docs/guide/bdqtest/index.md

 ## 7 Creating New Tests (non-normative)

 The Tests in the BDQ Standard are a subset of all the possible tests that could be developed for testing biodiversity data quality, even within the `Darwin Core` environment.
-[2.1 Definition of Core](../../supplement/index.md#21-definition-of-core-non-normative) in the [BDQ Supplemental Information](../../supplement/index.md) provides the background context as to why the current suite of Tests were chosen.
+[2.1 Definition of Core](../../supplement/index.md#21-definition-of-core-non-normative) in the [BDQ Supplemental Information](../../supplement/index.md) provides the context as to why the current suite of Tests were chosen.
+Note that we used the concept of [CORE](<../../../index.md#glossary_CORE> "Tests that are useful for evaluating biodiversity data quality as represented by the values of Darwin Core terms.
+CORE tests address identified user needs, are widely applicable, informative, unambiguous, well defined,…") as a GitHub tag to identify the subset of all tests we created that form the BDQ standard.

 Users and communities are free to define, implement, and use their own Tests for their own purposes, and may propose Tests for inclusion within the BDQ Standard.